stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/story/appendparagraph/_index.md

 title: Aspose::Words::Story::AppendParagraph method
 linktitle: AppendParagraph
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Story::AppendParagraph method.
-A shortcut method that creates a Paragraph object with optional text and appends it to the end of this object in C++.
+description: 'Aspose::Words::Story::AppendParagraph method.
+A shortcut method that creates a Paragraph object with optional text and appends it to the end of this object in C++.'
 type: docs
 weight: 100
 url: /cpp/aspose.words/story/appendparagraph/